cumulus-digital/onetrust-cc-grouping/README.md

 * API keys should be masked in all output, but be sure to double-check before sharing logs.

+---

 ## Commands

 Commands have specific options.
 See their expanded help text further down this page, or access their usage help with `./ot.py -h <COMMAND>`

+"!"
+Denotes commands which may make changes at OneTrust.
+By default, no changes are committed without a `--commit` flag.

 *Commands are case-sensitive.*

 * [`fetchDomains`](#fetchDomains):